developer-advocacy-dremio/dremio-cloud-dremioframe/dremiodocs/dremio-cloud/dremio-cloud-help-support.md

 ![Selecting the granularity.](/images/date-granularity-2.png "Selecting the granularity.")

-### Use Dimmensions with Low Cardinality[​](#use-dimmensions-with-low-cardinality "Direct link to Use Dimmensions with Low Cardinality")
+### Use Dimmensions with Low Cardinality

 Use dimensions that have relatively low cardinality in a table or view.
 The higher the cardinality of a dimension, the less benefit an aggregation Reflection has on query performance.
 Lower cardinality aggregation Reflections require less time to scan.

-### Create One Aggregation Reflection for Each Important Subset of Dimensions[​](#create-one-aggregation-reflection-for-each-important-subset-of-dimensions "Direct link to Create One Aggregation Reflection for Each Important Subset of Dimensions")
+### Create One Aggregation Reflection for Each Important Subset of Dimensions

 * For a single table or view, create one aggregation Reflection for each important subset of dimensions in your queries, rather than one aggregation Reflection that includes all dimensions.
 Multiple small aggregation Reflections (versus one large one) are good for isolated pockets of query patterns on the same table or view that do not overlap.
 If your query patterns overlap, use fewer larger aggregation Reflections.